heroku/heroku-buildpack-xvfb-google-chrome/README.md

-# heroku-buildpack-google-chrome
+# heroku-buildpack-xvfb-google-chrome

-This buildpack downloads and installs (headless) Google Chrome from your choice of release channels.
+This buildpack downloads and installs Xvfb and Google Chrome from your choice of release channels.

+Note that Google Chrome now has a `--headless` flag, so for many applications, Xvfb may not be required.
+If so, consider [this buildpack](https://github.com/heroku/heroku-buildpack-google-chrome) instead.

 ## Channels

-You can choose your release channel by specifying `GOOGLE_CHROME_CHANNEL` as a config var for your app, in your app.json (for Heroku CI and Review Apps), or in your pipeline settings (for Heroku CI).
+You can choose your Chrome release channel by specifying `GOOGLE_CHROME_CHANNEL` as a config var for your app, in your app.json (for Heroku CI and Review Apps), or in your pipeline settings (for Heroku CI).